Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

-As $r$ is increased past $r_{SN}$ for $T_a^+=1.5$, the appearance of FS and FN via FSN-I gives rise to folded-saddle and folded-node singular canards, and new dynamics.
-Of particular interest is an attracting interval of jump points on $F_1$ between FS and FN, and the corresponding (dark red) region of solutions between $\tilde{\gamma}^S$ and $\tilde{\gamma}^N_s$ that reach one of these jump points from $S_1$ and cease to exist within $S$; see figure~\ref{fig:GWSC}~(a)-(b).
-In this case, $W^{u,[r]}(\tilde{e}^-)$ does not interact with FSN-I, meaning that the FSN-I is local. $W^{u,[r]}(\tilde{e}^-)$ does not interact with the folded-node singular canards either because it is separated from them by the folded-saddle singular canard $\tilde{\gamma}^S$.
-Rather, when $r=r_c$, $W^{u,[r]}(\tilde{e}^-)$ and $\tilde{\gamma}^S$ coalesce; see figure~\ref{fig:GWSC}~(c).
+As $r$ is increased past $r_{SN}$ for $T_a^+=1.5$ in~\eqref{eq: ProjRed}--\eqref{eq: ProjReds}, the appearance of FS and FN via FSN-I gives rise to a folded-saddle singular canard $\tilde{\gamma}^S$, folded-node singular canards including the folded-node strong singular canard $\tilde{\gamma}^N_s$, and new dynamics; {\sw see fig.~\ref{fig:GWSC}~(a)-(b)}.
+Of particular interest is an attracting interval of jump points on $F_1$ between FS and FN, and the corresponding (dark red) region of solutions between $\tilde{\gamma}^S$ and $\tilde{\gamma}^N_s$ that reach one of these jump points from $S_1$ and cease to exist within $S$.
+In this case, $W^{u,[r]}(\tilde{e}^-)$ does not interact with FSN-I, meaning that the FSN-I is local. $W^{u,[r]}(\tilde{e}^-)$ does not interact with the folded-node singular canards either because it is separated from them by $\tilde{\gamma}^S$.
+Rather, when $r=r_c$, $W^{u,[r]}(\tilde{e}^-)$ and $\tilde{\gamma}^S$ coalesce; see fig.~\ref{fig:GWSC}~(c).
 At this point, tracking is lost since $W^{u,[r]}(\tilde{e}^-)$ crosses $F_1$ from $S_1$ to $S_2$ via FS.
-For $r>r_c$, $W^{u,[r]}(\tilde{e}^-)$ reaches a jump point of $F_1$ and ceases to exist within $S$, or R-tips; see figure~\ref{fig:GWSC}~(d).
+For $r>r_c$, $W^{u,[r]}(\tilde{e}^-)$ reaches a jump point on $F_1$ and ceases to exist within $S$ {\sw so R-tipping occurs;} see fig.~\ref{fig:GWSC}~(d).

-Thus, in the simple case for $\epsilon=0$, there is an isolated {\em critical rate} $r=r_c$.
+Thus, in the simple {\sw slow} case for $\epsilon=0$, there is a {\em critical rate} $r=r_c$.
 This critical rate is the value of $r$ that gives a {\it codimension-one hetroclinic orbit} connecting $\tilde{e}^-$ to the corresponding saddle on $F_1$ in the desingularised system~\eqref{eq:DesingDetail}--\eqref{eq:DesingDetail2}.